 Office of Student Aid Scholarships

 Penn State scholarships are highly competitive due to limited funding.
-Scholarships are included in your Student Aid Summary on eLion and count toward your cost of attendance.
+Scholarships are included in your Aid Summary on LionPATH and count toward your cost of attendance.

 For most scholarships you must: